rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 changed: [192.168.10.11]
 ```

-As you have seen during this chapter, Ansible can greatly facilitate the life of the system administrator.
-Very intelligent roles like ansistrano are "must have" that quickly become indispensable.
+As you have seen during this chapter, Ansible can greatly improve the life of the system administrator.
+Very intelligent roles like Ansistrano are "must haves" that quickly become indispensable.

-Using Ansistrano is to ensure that good deployment practices are respected, to reduce the time needed to put the system into production, and to avoid the risk of potential human errors.
-The machine works fast, well and rarely makes mistakes!
+Using Ansistrano, ensures that good deployment practices are respected, reduces the time needed to put a system into production, and avoids the risk of potential human errors.
+The machine works fast, well, and rarely makes mistakes!